 Another prominent thesis about the distinctiveness of online as compared to offline hate speech appeals to the twin features of anonymity and invisibility.
 For one thing, it is frequently suggested that the anonymity of the Internet removes fear of being held accountable for expressing prejudiced attitudes and sentiments—one can call this disinhibition, virtual courage, or online liberation.
 In an earlier article, this Article’s author presented several qualifications and pieces of counter-evidence to this thesis.
 These included the fact that Internet users increasingly understand that, even with a degree of anonymity, authorities still have powers to track them down if what they say and do online is illegal; that users who engage in legal forms of hate speech may not need a sense of anonymity in order to feel disinhibited; and that many offline interactions offer similar degrees of anonymity to online interactions.

-This Articles’ author now sees that yet further qualifications are needed.
+This Articles’ author now sees that further qualifications are needed.
 The first has to do with confounding variables.
 To give one example, it is possible that it is not anonymity as such that leads to disinhibition but the expectation or anticipation that users are very unlikely in the future to meet face-to-face the people with which they are interacting online.
 In other words, anonymity may be a correlate but not a cause of disinhibition.
 Low expectations of meeting targets of online content might reflect understandings of the transience and geographic dislocation of users.

 Furthermore, the thesis that anonymity fuels disinhibition, and in turn a greater propensity to use hate speech, and that this is a distinctive feature of online environments, potentially ignores the fact that the Internet poses significant threats to, as well as opportunities for, anonymity.
 Take doxing for example.
 Although it is much-discussed as a tool of hate speech, such as when it is used to harass, intimidate, or humiliate members of vulnerable protected groups (e.g. LGBTQIA+), people are increasingly using doxing against hate speakers as a form of counter-speech, blocking, and digital vigilantism.
 In these situations, persons or groups targeted with hate speech, and good Samaritans in some cases, leverage communication technologies both to discover information about the identities of hate speakers and to “out” those speakers publicly, sometimes leading to pile-ons and public shaming.
 In some instances, hate speakers have even taken their own lives as a result.
 The more vigilante doxing targets hate speakers, the less these speakers can draw virtual courage from the supposed anonymity of online environments.